Love has its place, as does hate. Peace has its place, as does war. Mercy has its place, as do cruelty and revenge. —-Meir Kahane

 Did Jesus denounce the corrupt leaders of his day?
 He certainly did.
 Why do Christian pastors today fail, by and large, to do likewise?
 Is it out of cowardice?
 Or is it simply that they have no eyes to see or ears to hear?

 If you do a search using the words “Is America a Christian nation?” you will turn up a plethora of articles, the overwhelming majority of which answer the question in the negative.
-Some take the position that America never was a Christian nation; others use the same “post-Christian” term I have coined; a few advance the thesis that the concept of a Christian nation was invented by “corporate America”; and one article I found goes so far as to offer the view that Christians in America are “pampered by the state.”
+Some take the position that America never was a Christian nation; others use the same “post-Christian” term I have coined; a few advances the thesis that the concept of a Christian nation was invented by “corporate America”; and one article I found goes so far as to offer the view that Christians in America are “pampered by the state.”
 In a way, the writer is correct.
-Christian leaders today never make waves for the powers-that-be, so why wouldn’t they be pampered?
+Christian leaders today never make waves for the powers that be, so why wouldn’t they be pampered?

 “With Jewish power in America standing at unprecedented levels, it is only natural we should begin to see Jews reap gains and benefits disproportionately greater than those available to other segments of the population,” I wrote, and among the examples I cited were:

-- More than $25 million in college Pell grants used to pay full tuition for Jewish students studying at yeshivas and universities in Israel–this at a time when student loan debt for a majority of young Americans was already making major headlines in the media;
+- More than $25 million in college Pell Grants used to pay full tuition for Jewish students studying at yeshivas and universities in Israel–this at a time when student loan debt for a majority of young Americans was already making major headlines in the media;

-- A staggering 97 percent of Homeland Security grants, under DHS’s Nonprofit Security Grant Program, being awarded to Jewish organizations–you can go here and listen to then-DHS Director Janet Napolitano justifying the lopsided awarding of the grants and explaining why she thinks Jews face special risks the rest of us don’t have to worry about;
+- A staggering 97 percent of Homeland Security grants, under DHS’s Nonprofit Security Grant Program, are awarded to Jewish organizations–you can go here and listen to then-DHS Director Janet Napolitano justifying the lopsided awarding of the grants and explaining why she thinks Jews face special risks the rest of us don’t have to worry about;

 - Numerous inroads into the US economy by Israeli companies, including Elbit Systems, a manufacturer of electronic surveillance technology, which has opened offices in Talladega, Alabama and Fort Mill, South Carolina;